Menu

 Did you know that Kevin actually has a cult following?

-For the past 8 years, Kevin has been portrayed as the character "Spite" in the wildly popular software card game, SpiteNET: Spite and Malice.
+Since 1999, Kevin has been portrayed as the character "Spite" in the wildly popular software card game, SpiteNET: Spite and Malice.

 The fans have a love/hate relationship with Kevin's voice and character.
 One of the most popular features of this very successful Internet card game allows you to slap him to vent your frustrations.